merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## Getting new certificates

-Even if `openssl` is installed, it cannot check certificates.
+Even if `security/openssl` is installed, it cannot check certificates.
 There are older ones by OpenCSW in `/etc/opt/csw/ssl/certs`.
 I guess they can be used but we can install them using pkgsrc, too

 I reminded that I had ca-certificates in Linux, but the pkgsrc package needs py-cryptography which needs rust, and rust isn't available for Solaris-SPARC (yet).